gallagher-tech/GAkit/README.md

 - _familiar_ -
   As creative coders, we love the clarity and efficacy of existing toolkits like openFrameworks and Cinder.
-  That's why we designed `ga::kit` to work as an oF addon - and a Cinder Block is on the roadmap.
+  That's why we designed `GA::kit` to work as an oF addon - and a Cinder Block is on the roadmap.
   Or bring your own rendering engine - we strive to be framework agnostic.

 ## How To Use

-### ofxGANative openFrameworks addon
+### ofxGAkit openFrameworks addon

-Currently, the simplest way to use `ga::kit` is as an openFrameworks addon. _Todo: ofxGANative repo link_
+Currently, the simplest way to use `GA::kit` is through [ofxGAkit](https://github.com/gallagher-tech/ofxGAkit) openFrameworks addon.

 Simply `git clone` the addon repo inside of your `openFrameworks/addons/` directory, then use the oF Project Generator to generate a project with the addon selected.